Glucuronidation or Glucuronosylation

 Magnesium is required for UGT activity.

 Sulforaphane (SFN), an isothiocyanate found in the Brassicaceae family can inhibit the activities of several CYPs, thus potentially leading to reduced activation of pro-carcinogens.
+Sulforaphane has been found to be the most potent naturally occurring inducer of phase II enzymes.
 SFN induces UGT as well as other phase II enzymes, such as glutathione-S-transferase (GST), and Quinone oxio-reductase.

 D-limonene has been shown to increase total CYP activity, intestinal and liver UGT activity in rats.